Tyler Geving

-Tyler Geving (born June 27, 1973) is an American college basketball coach and a former head coach of Portland State University's Vikings men's basketball program.
+Tyler Geving (born June 22, 1973) is an American college basketball coach and a former head coach of Portland State University's Vikings men's basketball program.
 Before accepting the job as head coach, Geving served for four years as the assistant head coach of Portland State under Ken Bone.
 He was promoted to head coach following Bone's departure to Washington State in April 2009.

+Geving, currently, is the head boys basketball coach at Edmonds-Woodway High School, in Edmonds, Washington.